Faculty & Staff FAQs

 This is all very stressful.
 Where can I get help?

 The Employee Wellness Office provides services and resources to support Kent State faculty and staff physically, mentally and emotionally.
 Because there can be many sources of stress, many of the educational resources, programming and training focus on how to build and enhance stress and resilience.
 IMPACT Solutions can assist with stress, anxiety, depression, child and eldercare needs, marital concerns, financial planning, substance abuse and a variety of other issues.
 IMPACT services are confidential and provided by credentialed professionals.
 Many services can now be offered remotely, which provides additional convenience and flexibility to busy schedules as well as eliminates travel barriers.

-To access these online resources, visit www.MyIMPACTSolution.com, click “Member Login,” and enter username KENT.
+To access these online resources, visit www.MyIMPACTSolution.com, click “Member Portal & App,” and enter company code kenteap, on initial login.
+For more information please visit the Employee Wellness-Impact Solutions page for additional instructions.
 You can reach IMPACT directly at 1-800-227-6007.
 IMPACT is available 24 hours a day, 365 days a year.
 For more information on what additional resources may be available, please contact the Employee Wellness Office at 330-672-7505 or email@example.com.
 More information can be found on the wellness webpage at www.kent.edu/hr/wellness.

 What Changes Can I Expect on Campus for Increased Safety?